clicon/clixon-docs/upgrade.rst

 Module-specific upgrade
 -----------------------
-Module-specific upgrade is only available if module-state is enabled, see `Module library support <clixon_datastore>`.
+Module-specific upgrade is only available if module-state is enabled, see :ref:`Module library support <clixon_datastore>`.

 If the module-state of the startup configuration does not match the module-state of the backend daemon, a set of module-specific upgrade callbacks are